Kurt Waldheim: Diplomatic career

-After finishing his studies in law at the University of Vienna Waldheim joined the Austrian diplomatic service in 1945.
-He served as First Secretary of the Legation in Paris from 1948, and in the Ministry for Foreign Affairs in Vienna from 1951 to 1956.
+Waldheim served as First Secretary of the Legation in Paris from 1948, and in the Ministry for Foreign Affairs in Vienna from 1951 to 1956.
 In 1956 he was made Ambassador to Canada, returning to the Ministry in 1960, after which he became the Permanent Representative of Austria to the United Nations in 1964.
-For two years beginning in 1968, he was the Federal Minister for Foreign Affairs for the Austrian People's Party, before going back as Permanent Representative to the U.N. in 1970.
-Shortly afterwards, he ran and was defeated in the 1971 Austrian presidential elections.
+For two years beginning in 1968, he was the Federal Minister for Foreign Affairs for the Austrian People's Party, before going back in 1970 as Permanent Representative to the UN.
+Shortly afterward he ran in the 1971 Austrian presidential election, and was defeated.